 What about a Convention that worked in the way my Commission did?
 Each of the four main Welsh political parties nominated a person with enough seniority in their party to be able to depart from party orthodoxy.
-Non-political nominees were also distinguished - people like a former Vice-Chancellor of Aberystwyth and the former Chief Executive of HSBC.
+Non-political nominees were also distinguished - people like your former Vice-Chancellor.